bundlewrap/bundlewrap/doc/faq.rst

 Technical
 #########

-Blockwart says an item failed to apply, what do I do now?
+BundleWrap says an item failed to apply, what do I do now?
 ---------------------------------------------------------

 Try running :command:`bw apply -i nodename` to see which attribute of the item could not be fixed.
-If that doesn't tell you enough, try ``bw --debug apply -i nodename`` and look for the command Blockwart is using to fix the :term:`item` in question.
+If that doesn't tell you enough, try ``bw --debug apply -i nodename`` and look for the command BundleWrap is using to fix the :term:`item` in question.
 Then try running that command yourself and check for any errors.

 |

 What happens when two people start applying configuration to the same node?
 ---------------------------------------------------------------------------

-Blockwart uses a locking mechanism to prevent collisions like this.
-When Blockwart finds a lock on a :term:`node` in interactive mode, it will display information about who acquired the lock (and when) and will ask whether to ignore the lock or abort the process.
+BundleWrap uses a locking mechanism to prevent collisions like this.
+When BundleWrap finds a lock on a :term:`node` in interactive mode, it will display information about who acquired the lock (and when) and will ask whether to ignore the lock or abort the process.
 In noninteractive mode, the operation is always cancelled for the node in question unless :option:`--force` is used.

 |

-How can I have Blockwart reload my services after config changes?
+How can I have BundleWrap reload my services after config changes?
 -----------------------------------------------------------------

 See :ref:`canned actions <canned_actions>` and :ref:`triggers <triggers>`.

 |

-Will Blockwart keep track of package updates?
+Will BundleWrap keep track of package updates?
 ---------------------------------------------

-No. Blockwart will only care about whether a package is installed or not.
+No. BundleWrap will only care about whether a package is installed or not.
 Updates will have to be installed through a separate mechanism (I like to create an :doc:`action <item_action>` with the ``interactive`` attribute set to ``True``).
 Selecting specific versions should be done through your package manager.

 |

 Is there a probing mechanism like Ohai?
 ---------------------------------------

-No. Blockwart is meant to be very push-focused.
+No. BundleWrap is meant to be very push-focused.
 The node should not have any say in what configuration it will receive.
 If you disagree with this ideology and really need data from the node beforehand, you can use a :ref:`hook <hooks>` to gather the data and populate ``node.metadata``.

 |

 Is there a way to remove any unmanaged files/directories in a directory?
 ------------------------------------------------------------------------

 Not at the moment.
-We're tracking this topic in issue `#56 <https://github.com/blockwart/blockwart/issues/56>`_.
+We're tracking this topic in issue `#56 <https://github.com/bundlewrap/bundlewrap/issues/56>`_.

 |